james-wandisco/adding_multiple_rules_with_curl/Add_multiple_rules.md

-# adding_multiple_rules_with_curl
+# Making multiple API calls from values contained in a file.
-Automating the rule creation on WANdisco Fusion (LDP) 2.15.2.1-3056
+The purpose for this is automating the rule creation on WANdisco Fusion (LDP) 2.15.2.1-3056

 ## Brief explanation.
-You create a list of paths, then create a script to read values from it and make an API call.
+- create a list of paths you want added.
+- create a script or looped command to read values from said list.
+- make an API call as many times.

 ## Basic info.
 API port: 8082 or 8084 for SSL

 Endpoint: /fusion/fs/deployReplicatedRule

-Parameters:
+API call parameters:
 ```
 <deployReplicatedDirectory>
 <replicatedPathName>RULENAME</replicatedPathName>